MatheusGolz/CNN_Basics/.ipynb_checkpoints/README-checkpoint.md

 # CNN_Basics

-Code extracted from Hands on Machine Learning... by Aurélien Géron.
+Code extracted from Hands on Machine Learning... by Aurélien Géron and adapted by me.